CSFC 2025 Priority Bill List

 Summary:

-The bill eliminates the shared authority that the commission, the department of public safety, and the department of transportation had to inspect and investigate railroads and grants the commission alone the authority to inspect, investigate, and regulate engage in inspection, investigation, and enforcement activities regarding the following railroads:
+The act eliminates the shared authority that the commission, the department of public safety, and the department of transportation had to inspect and investigate railroads and grants the commission alone the authority to engage in inspection, investigation, and enforcement activities regarding the following railroads:

 • A class I railroad;